Venezuela arrests ex-oil bosses for graft in widening purge

 He accused Del Pino of participating in a $500 million corruption and sabotage scheme at the Petrozamora joint venture with Russia’s Gazprombank (GZPRI.MM) and said Martinez had allowed a poor refinancing deal for Venezuela’s Citgo Petroleum Corp, a U.S.-based refiner that he used to lead, to go ahead without government approval.

-“We’re talking about the dismantling of a cartel of organized crime that had taken over PDVSA,” Saab said as state television flashed a video of armed military intelligence agents knocking on a door and images of the two men being arrested.
+“We’re talking about the dismantling of a cartel of organized crime that had taken over PDVSA,” Saab said as state television flashed a video of armed military intelligence agents knocking on doors and images of the two men being handcuffed and arrested.

 Maduro has promised a vast anti-corruption purge to cleanse the oil industry of “mafias.”
 Some 65 executives have been detained so far, panicking PDVSA workers, depriving Venezuela’s oil industry of much of its top brass, and stalling decision-making in the company overseeing the world’s biggest crude reserves, insiders say.